-Diced tomatoes have been through more processing—they're basically whole peeled cut into medium chunks.
-These are still uncooked tomatoes (so there will be seeds), and they are ideally suited for soups, chunky sauces, chilis, and stews.
+Diced tomatoes have been through more processing—they're basically whole peeled tomatoes that have been cut into medium chunks.
+They're still uncooked (so there will be seeds), and they're ideally suited for soups, chunky sauces, chilis, and stews.

 Note that like whole peeled tomatoes, diced tomatoes will usually contain calcium chloride, which helps them stay firm.
-However, because they're diced, thus exposing more surface area, diced tomatoes absorb more calcium chloride than whole tomatoes, which means they don't break down as well when simmered.
+However, dicing exposes more surface area, so diced tomatoes absorb more calcium chloride than whole tomatoes, which means they don't break down as well when simmered.
 In other words, use these when you want the dice to keep their shape.

 03 of 07

 Crushed tomatoes are whole peeled tomatoes that have been ground into a coarse consistency—still uncooked, still including seeds—but with no further processing involved.
 And since they don't need to hold their shape, they are free of calcium chloride.
 This is a good product to have on hand for making pasta sauce.

 If you want a smoother consistency you can purée it further, but if you leave it the way it is, the coarse pieces will break down as you simmer it.
 If you're particularly keen on straining out the seeds, you can do so using a metal sieve or something similar, although the seeds don't seem to affect the flavor in any appreciable way.

 Tomato purée is the first canned tomato product on our list that's been cooked.
 It has also been strained, which means it's the first product on our list that is free of seeds.
 Interestingly enough, tomato purée is the starting point for making tomato paste, which is done by simmering it until as much as 80 percent of the water content is removed.